altrscoi/diva-dl/README.md

    * Client ID — underneath where it says "personal use script"
    * Client Secret — next to "secret"

-*these will be asked for when you first start the script, and will create a config file along with them.*
+*these will be asked for when you first start the script and are essential for diva to run correctly. if you get nothing but errors when trying to download audios, you messed this part up. please open your `config.json` file and enter the correct credentials.*

 ## usage